Hvssmuh/Hvssmuh/README.md

 # 👋 Hi, I’m Muhammad Hussain

 Aspiring IT technician with hands-on experience in PC builds, cloud collaboration, Excel-based apps, and technical support.
-Currently looking for a general IT apprenticeship.
+Currently looking for a IT apprenticeship.

 ### 🔧 Projects:
 - Maths Game App (mobile)